damo-da/setuid-backdoor/README.md

     sudo gcc backdoor.c -o backdoor
     sudo chmod u+s backdoor

-Place your backdoor file anywhere on the server.
+Place your backdoor file anywhere on the filesystem.
 To launch the backdoor, type the following:
-`./backdoor <program_name> # launches <program_name> under root user`
+`/path/to/backdoor <program_name>`

 ## Debugging